 SICS stands for System for Implicit Culture Support.
 It is responsible for recommendation creation process.
 It consists of the three modules: the observer that records users' actions, the inductive module that applies data mining techniques in order to induce a theory about these actions, and the composer that produces answers to the query by using the information saved by the observer and produced by the inductive module.
 The observer can partially collect information about actions of other users.
-It is possible due to feedback exchange which we describe in the next subsection.
-We refer the reader interested in more details of the SICS module to the paper of Blanzieri et al. [3].
+It is possible due to an exchange of feedback that we describe in the next subsection.
+We refer the reader interested in more details of SICS module to the paper of Blanzieri et al. [3].

-Every action in our terminology has an agent, which executes the action, e.g. the user executing the action; an object which participates in the action, e.g. paper; and a set of attributes, which are the features that can be useful for the analysis of the actions, e.g. session name for the action of participating in a conference.
-In our application, the SICS module analyzes the actions presented in Table 1.
+Every action in our terminology has an agent, which is the person that executes the action, e.g. name of the user executing the action; an object which participates in the action, e.g. paper; and a set of attributes, which are the features of the actions that can be useful for its analysis, e.g. session name for the action of participating to a conference.
+In our application, SICS module analyzes the actions presented in Table 1.
 An agent is always an author; therefore we omit it in the table.
 Every action is recorded being executed with respect to a certain topic.
-To determine topics related to an article, we can use the list of keywords given in the article.
+To determine topics related to an article, we can use the list of keywords given in the article itself.
 Furthermore, the keywords that were used to retrieve the article from an information source could be also considered as a list of topics, to which document is relevant.
 We explain the information contained in the table in detail:

-• Participate.
+- Participate.
 An author can participate in a conference, publishing a paper in the conference proceedings.
 In order to observe this action it is just necessary to know the information about where the paper is published.
-We use a name of the conference session as an additional indicator of the topic of the paper.
+We use a name of the conference session as an additional indicator of the topic of the paper. - Publish.

-- Publish.
 A paper can be published in a journal, related to a certain research field.
 Again, we observe this action if we have the information about where the paper is published.
-In case of publication in a special issue, the name of the special issue is an additional indicator of the topic of the paper - Cite.
+In case of publication in a special issue, the name of the special issue is an additional indicator of the topic of the paper

+- Cite.
 This action indicates the papers cited by an author in his/her paper.
-This information is extracted from citation graph. - Query.
-This action corresponds to an information request.
-Submitting the information request, a user specifies the topic. - Download.
+This information is extracted from citation graph. - Download.
 This action can be performed when an author looks through the list of papers provided by his/her personal agent in response to a query. - View.
 It indicates that an author clicked on the "view details" link corresponding to one of the papers provided by his/her personal agent. - Reject.
 It comes with those papers that were recommended by a personal agent, but did not attract any attention (like view or download actions) from the user.